AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/README.md

 python source/MaterialXGenWgsl/tools/glsl_to_wgsl.py --libraries libraries --out libraries
 ```

 then configure with `-DMATERIALX_BUILD_GEN_WGSL=ON`.
-The transpiler exits non-zero on an unexpected
+The transpiler exits non-zero on any lib or
-failure (a regression or a new naga validation error), while tolerating the known `EXPECTED_FALLBACK`
+node failure outside `EXPECTED_FALLBACK` — so CI running it doubles as validation that a change
-nodes — so CI running it doubles as validation that a change hasn't broken the WGSL target.
+hasn't broken the WGSL target.
 See
 [`tools/README.md`](tools/README.md) for the tool, its overload mapping table, and its lib-arity
 self-validation.